History of Mississippi: Progressive Era

 By 1900, Mississippi lagged behind other Southern states.
 It had a one-party government dominated by white Democrats who emphasized not raising taxes, resulting in no paved roads; residents suffered widespread illiteracy and regular epidemics of contagious diseases, the latter spread in part because of the lack of sanitation infrastructure, endemic hookworm; this was the nadir of race relations, marked by a high rate of lynchings of blacks, especially when sharecrop accounts were due to be settled and cotton prices were low; local affairs were controlled by courthouse rings; and the state had few natural assets besides prime cotton land and once important cities on the Mississippi River.

 Mississippi failed to attract much outside investment or European immigration, although European Jews settled in the larger cities such as Meridian and Jackson.
 Planters recruited Chinese workers for agriculture from 1900 to 1930, but the newcomers did not stay long in the fields.
 They became merchants in small towns.
 Planters also had recruited Italian workers for field labor, and they complained about peonage conditions to their consulate.
 A State Department investigation ensued in some areas, including an Arkansas plantation owned by prominent US Senator LeRoy Percy of Greenville, Mississippi.

-The Progressive Era had some results in Mississippi.
-Governor Theodore Bilbo (1916 to 1920) had the most successful administration of all the governors who served between 1877 and 1917, putting state finances in order and supporting such Progressive measures as passing a compulsory school attendance law, founding a new charity hospital, and establishing a board of bank examiners.
-However, Bilbo was also an avowed racist who openly defended segregation and was a member of the Ku Klux Klan.